2389-research/translator/README.md

 # Estimate cost without translating
 translator large_document.txt Portuguese --estimate-only

-# Alternatively, use the explicit translate command
+# You can also use the explicit translate command (optional)
 translator translate README.md French
 ```